godotengine/godot-docs/learning/editor/command_line_tutorial.rst

 ----------------

 It is possible to run a simple .gd script from the command line.
-This feature is specially useful in very large projects, for batch conversion of assets or custom import/export.
+This feature is especially useful in very large projects, for batch conversion of assets or custom import/export.

 The script must inherit from SceneTree or MainLoop.